 Living abroad is becoming a popular option among British retirees.
 With the cost of living in the UK increasing, the opportunity to exchange rainy days for Sea and sand is an attractive one.
 Making your money stretch further with lower property prices, cheap goods and all year sunshine, it’s easy to see why many Brits are making the move.
 However with the excitement of a more leisurely life style it’s easy to forget things like updating your will or writing a will to include dealing with foreign assets.

 Property or assets are subject to the laws of the country in which they are held and provisions need to be made to ensure your estate passes to your chosen beneficiaries.
+It is also highly likely that a UK Grant of representation also known as a grant of probate will not be valid in any other country.
 Unfortunately a very close friend of mine has found herself subject to this difference in Laws.
 My friend with her husband owned a property in Cyprus.
 Sadly her husband has recently passed away.
 We have started to administer the Estate and have been informed that Cypriot Law states that 50% of the property, jointly owned by her and her husband, will pass not to her as the surviving owner and spouse but to her step son.
 This differs to UK law where a property in joint names passes to the surviving owner.

 There are so many possible problems she could encounter in Cyprus when dealing with these assets.
 Hopefully she can come to an agreement with her stepson which means she can stay in the property for the rest of her life.
 If she chooses to sell, 50% will go to her stepson upon sale.